influxdata/telegraf/plugins/serializers/customjson/README.md

 }
 ```

-As an exemple of default unitary metric format (with jmespath_expression="" and tags_prefix="tags":
+As an output exemple of default unitary metric format (with jmespath_expression="" and tags_prefix="tags":
 ```javascript
 {
   "metric_family": "diskio",